jdunic/Intro-To-Practical-Computing-R/pages/04_introduction_toR.md

 (3 + 4 * (10 - 5)^2)
 ~~~

+**Scientific notation**

 Scientific notation can and is used in R. These three values are equivalent.

 ~~~
 0.0003